panoptic-labs/docs/docs/developers/pool-criteria.md

 In the future, Uniswap V4 hooks or other alternative oracle implementations that expose the [IV3CompatibleOracle](/docs/developers/V1.1/interfaces/interface.IV3CompatibleOracle) interface may also be supported.
 If you are building something like this, please reach out to the team on Discord.

+## Hooks (Panoptic V1.1)

+---
+Panoptic V1.1 comes with out-of-the-box support for many Uniswap V4 hooks!
+Hookpools can be deployed and traded permissionlessly through our interface as long as they meet the criteria for permissions outlined below.
+If you are the developer a hook that doesn't meet the criteria for full support but may still be a good fit for Panoptic, please reach out to the team on Discord.

+### Full support
+Hooks containing these permissions will appear as first-class-citizens on the Panoptic interface.
+- `beforeInitialize`
+- `afterInitialize`
+- `beforeDonate`
+- `afterDonate`

+### Partial support
+Hooks containing these permissions will appear on the Panoptic interface, but traders will be limited to minting covered positions (ITM swaps disabled).
+This page will be updated with exceptions on a rolling basis.
+- `beforeSwap`
+- `afterSwap`
+- `beforeSwapReturnDelta`
+- `afterSwapReturnDelta`

+### Future support
+Hooks containing these permissions will not appear on the Panoptic interface, but may be supported on a case-by-case basis in the future.
+This page will be updated with whitelisted hooks on a rolling basis.
+- `beforeAddLiquidity`
+- `afterAddLiquidity`
+- `beforeRemoveLiquidity`
+- `afterRemoveLiquidity`

+### No support
+With a few exceptions, hooks containing these permissions are unlikely to be supported in the current version of Panoptic.
+- `afterAddLiquidityReturnDelta`
+- `afterRemoveLiquidityReturnDelta`